microsoft/CSS-SystemCenter-ServiceManager/docs/index.md

 # Microsoft System Center - Service Manager Support Scripts

 This site contains scripts for supporting and troubleshooting Microsoft Service Manager.
+They are developed and maintained by members of the Microsoft System Center technical support team.

 | Script                               | Docs                                                   | Download                                                                                                            |
 | ---------------------------------------- | ------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------- |